alexwlchan/alexwlchan.net/src/notes/2025/2025-07-24-zipstream-to-boto3.md

 topics:
   - Python
   - AWS
+future_topics:
+  - boto3
 ---
-I'm writing some code to build large ZIP files and store them in [S3-compatible object storage](/til/2025/linode-with-boto3/).
+I'm writing some code to build large ZIP files and store them in [S3-compatible object storage](/notes/2025/linode-with-boto3/).

 I could build the ZIP as a local file, and then upload it to the cloud -- but that means I need to have enough local disk space to store the entire file before I begin uploading.
 Alternatively, I could store the zip in an in-memory buffer -- but now I need lots of memory instead of lots of disk.